 Troubleshooting the CyberSource Connector

 If you receive an error that reads "Error: General System Failure" then you will want to log in to your CyberSource account and perform a general search for all transactions that occurred during the day or time the error was received.

 After performing this search, you should be able to locate the attempted submission that caused this error.
-If you click on the Request ID for the specific response that caused the error, you will be able to find out additional details for why this error occured.
+If you click on the Request ID for the specific response that caused the error, you will be able to find out additional details for why this error occurred.